 In 1 day, you’ll be able to explore the main area of the center of the city and wander around the Acropolis.
 With 2 days in Athens, you’ll be able to explore the center of the city at a much slower pace and maybe check out another museum.

 Spending 3 days in Athens is ideal to do the city justice and get a better feel for what it is today.
 And with 4 days in Athens, you’ll have the chance to get out of the city and take a day trip to one of the nearby areas rich in ancient history as well as beauty.
+If you have even more time, you can also go on a day trip somewhere further afield, such as to Meteora or Delphi.

-Getting To and Around Athens
+Getting To & Around Athens

 Getting to Athens